softbaked/omise-ios/README.md

 supports 2 main categories of the requests: **Tokenizing a Credit Card** and **Creating a Payment Source**.

+### Build as XCFramework

+Execute `build-xcframework.sh` to build an XCFramework.
+The output will be stored in `build-xcframework` folder

 #### Creating a Card Token

 Normally, merchants must not send credit or debit card data to their own